A Survey of Bargmann Invariants: Geometric Foundations and Applications: Abstract

 \section{Abstract}

-Bargmann invariants, a class of gauge-invariant quantities arising from the overlaps of quantum state vectors, provide a profound and unifying framework for understanding the geometric structure of quantum mechanics.
-This survey offers a comprehensive overview of Bargmann invariants, with a particular focus on their role in shaping the informational geometry of the state space.
+Bargmann invariants, a class of unitary-invariant quantities arising from the overlaps of quantum state vectors, provide a profound and unifying framework for understanding the relative geometry of the projective Hilbert space.
+This survey offers a comprehensive overview of their theoretical characterization and practical applications, with particular emphasis on recent progress in determining the full structure of their admissible set.
 The core of this review demonstrates how these invariants serve as a powerful tool for characterizing the intrinsic geometry of the space of quantum states, leading to applications in determining local unitary equivalence and constructing a complete set of polynomial invariants for mixed states.
-Furthermore, we explore their pivotal role in modern quantum information science, specifically in developing operational methods for entanglement detection without the need for full state tomography.
-By synthesizing historical context with recent advances, this survey aims to highlight Bargmann invariants not merely as mathematical curiosities, but as essential instruments for probing the relational and geometric features of quantum systems.
+On the operational side, we review the cycle-test quantum circuit for the direct estimation of Bargmann invariants without full state tomography, and demonstrate their utility in witnessing quantum imaginary, discriminating local unitary equivalence, and detecting entanglement via partial-transpose moments---with explicit complete invariant sets provided for two-qubit systems.
+By connecting fundamental geometric classification with experimentally feasible estimation protocols, this survey establishes Bargmann invariants as indispensable probes of the relational, noncommutative, and geometric structure of quantum states, and identifies key open problems for multipartite high-dimensional systems and for quantum resource theories.